 In England, more than 15 million people (over a quarter of the population) have a long-term health condition – a health problem that can't be cured but can be controlled with medication or other therapies.
 Over the next ten years this figure is expected to increase, especially in those living with multiple conditions.
 Care of people with long-term conditions accounts for about 70% of the money we spend on health and social care in England.
 The NHS aims to support people with long-term conditions to be as independent and healthy as possible, preventing complications and the need to go into hospital.

 The question was changed in the 2018 GP Patient Survey to ask, "In the last 12 months, have you had enough support from local services or organisations to help you to manage your condition (or conditions)?”.
 In 2019, only 42% of respondents stated that they definitely had enough support in the last 12 months decreased from 43% to 40%.
 The percentage who reported that they had not received enough.
 The results from the most recent two surveys are not directly comparable with those from previous surveys.
 Please see ‘About this data’ for more information.

 There is also an association between the level of deprivation and how supported people feel to manage their long-term health condition(s).
 In 2018/19, a smaller proportion of people from the most deprived areas (52%) said that they felt supported compared to people from the least deprived areas (63%).
 There is a strong correlation between feeling supported and the level of patient deprivation.

 About this data

 Analyses were carried out by Ipsos MORI to measure the impact of these changes on the comparability of trend data.
 These analyses found that trend data was subject to context effects as a result of both changes to the questionnaire and the inclusion of 16-17-year-olds.
-As a result, the data presented here from the 2018 and 2019 GP Patient Surveys carried out from 2018 onwards are not comparable with results from previous surveys.
+As a result, the data that are presented here from the 2018 and 2019 GP Patient Surveys carried out from 2018 onwards are not comparable with results from previous surveys.